 Marketing might say we need more customers, let’s run campaigns in Toronto.
 Operations might say we’re dying, we need to onboard drivers in San Francisco.
 Support might say our iOS app keeps crashing while executives keep saying we need to support all platforms, we need an Android app.

-Geography makes it ridiculous I know.
-But how often does sales sell something that the product doesn’t do, to customer in your broadly defined market and you have to step in to triage priorities?
-It’s not their fault if you weren’t specific in defining your segments.
+Geography makes the example ridiculous I know.
+But how often does sales sell something that the product doesn’t do, to customer in your broadly defined market and now you have to step in to triage priorities?

 How small is too small?